🔷Calculate Point Cloud Bounding Box

-This operator computes a 3D bounding box for each input point cloud and outputs the geometric information of the bounding box.
+This operator calculates three-dimensional bounding boxes for each input point cloud and outputs the geometric information of the bounding boxes.

 -

 Axis-Aligned Bounding Box (AABB): The faces of the bounding box are parallel to the X, Y, and Z axes of the coordinate system.
-Calculation is simple and fast, suitable for situations where the object’s orientation is roughly aligned with the coordinate axes.
+Simple and fast to calculate, suitable for cases where the object orientation is roughly aligned with coordinate axes.

 -

-Oriented Bounding Box (OBB): The orientation of the bounding box is determined by the principal directions of the point cloud itself, allowing it to more tightly enclose arbitrarily oriented objects.
+Oriented Bounding Box (OBB): The orientation of the bounding box is determined by the principal directions of the point cloud itself, enabling tighter enclosure of objects with arbitrary orientations.

 Usage Scenarios